 2. Clear career progression

-In a traditional ‘orange’ organization there is a clearly defined hierarchy in a vertical career path.
+In a traditional ‘orange’ organisation, there is a clearly defined hierarchy in a vertical career path.
 Although it is possible to move horizontally, success is usually measured by climbing the proverbial corporate ladder.
-Once you reach the top, going back to a more tactical role is usually seen as negative, even a demotion.
+Once you reach the top, going back to a more tactical role is generally seen as negative, even a demotion.

-The career progression plan is clearly defined and in larger organizations, there are specific requirements as to how long you have to be in a role in order to progress to the next level.
-This makes movement within an organization hard.
-Restructuring typically is something big and slow and impacts everyone.
+The career progression plan is clearly defined, and in larger organisations, there are specific requirements as to how long you have to be in a role in order to progress to the next level.
+This moves within an organisation hard.
+Restructuring is typically something big and slow and impacts everyone.

-Probably the most significant difference between ‘orange’ and ‘teal’ organizations is how boundaries around decision-making are defined.
+Probably the most significant difference between ‘orange’ and ‘teal’ organisations is how boundaries around decision-making are defined.

-In a typical ‘orange’ organization roles have clear boundaries around responsibilities and decision-making.
+In a typical ‘orange’ organisation, roles have clear boundaries around responsibilities and decision-making.
 A junior person has little to no decision-making power, whereas a senior has much more decision-making power.

 The job title defines the decision-making power of any individual.

-An organization operating from a mainly teal paradigm is distributed, meaning there is no hierarchy or career ladder to follow.
-In such a fluid structure each person can become anything and change is the status quo.
+An organisation operating from a mainly teal paradigm is distributed, meaning there is no hierarchy or career ladder to follow.
+In such a fluid structure, each person can become anything, and change is the status quo.
 There are no managers or bosses.

 Below are the key characteristics in more detail: